lindsayrr8/lindsayrr8.github.io/_posts/2024-11-16-my-new-blog-post.md

 ## Wait, why?
 Wasn't what we just made in step 'a.' a time series?
 Well, "yesn't."

 In step 'a.', our data was "shaped" like a time series is, but as far as `R` was concerned, it was just any old data frame.
-In Order to get `R` to recognize and apply certain attributes or behaviors to our data as a time series, we need to explicitly tell `R` that it is one.
+In order to get `R` to recognize and apply certain attributes or behaviors to our data as a time series, we need to explicitly tell `R` that it is one.
 In other words, in `R`, a time series is a specific type of object that is explicitly classed as one.

 Let's convert what we've got:
 ```R